kapouer/domt/README.md

 In the above example, data|myfilter always return something defined, meaning the merge will happen even if val === undefined.

+Value filters are not called if the first key in the accessor matches undefined data.
+Any other case (> first key, null or empty data) will call the filter.

 Some filters are already availables:

 * upper, lower: change string case